thekioskman/mean_reversion_strategies/README.md

     return t/(lag*b);
 ```

-In breif, we essentially just want to see a result >= 1 on the variance ratio test.
+In brief, we essentially just want to see a result >= 1 on the variance ratio test.
 Which implies that our time series is not a random walk with >= 90% confidence.
 Though the details are much more technical than I let on.

 ## Cointegration and Pair Trading with Mean Reversion
 Cointegration, for out purposes is just the process of finding a linear combination of time series that will (linearly combine to) form a stationary (mean reverting) time series.
-It is rare(impossible) to find any stock or dervative's price that will be stationary for any meaningful amount of time.
+It is rare(impossible) to find any stock or derivative's price that will be stationary for any meaningful amount of time.
 Therefore, we need to be able to snythesis a stationary time series using a combination of stocks, or other securities.
-The following tests will tell you if two or more time series do cointegrate (linearly combine to form a stationary time series) and give your thier hedge ratio
+The following tests will tell you if two or more time series do cointegrate (linearly combine to form a stationary time series) and give your their hedge ratio

 <img src="https://render.githubusercontent.com/render/math?math=stationary(t) = a*timeSeries1(t) %2B b*timeSeries2(t) %2B c*timeSeries3(t) %2B... n**timeSeriesn(t)">
 Note that this is for all t such that t is in the bounds of the window in the time series we are analyzing.

 ## Determining the Hedge Ratio - Linear Combination
-First and formost, lets discuss something that you might hear refered to as the hedge ratio.
-Essentally these are the values a,b,c...n in above equation that make sure time series 1 through n add together to a staionary time series.
+First and foremost, lets discuss something that you might hear referred to as the hedge ratio.
+Essentially these are the values a,b,c...n in above equation that make sure time series 1 through n add together to a stationary time series.
 Although, we would it would be nice if a,b,c... n where all constant factors, the real world usually is not that nice.
-Hence it might produce better results if we treated the scalling factors as functions as well.
+Hence it might produce better results if we treated the scaling factors as functions as well.
 Turning a,b,c...n into a(t),b(t),c(t)...n(t).

 Most derivations of the hedge ratio treat the scaling factors as constant.
-The kalman filter is one of the few advanced techniques that solves for the scaling factors as variable values.
+The Kalman filter is one of the few advanced techniques that solves for the scaling factors as variable values.

 ## Cointegrated Augmented Dicky Fuller Test
 The CADF test (Cointegrated Augmented Dicky Fuller Test) does not tell us the hedging ratio.
 Moreover, it can only tell us if a pair (only takes two inputs) of time series cointegrate.
 It is a simple to implement test, but not very effective, as it is only useful for testing pair trading strategies.
 (Strategies that use only two time series to create a stationary time series)